15 Movies That Inspire Me to Write

 8. The King’s Speech (2010)

-Why It’s Inspiring: Biopics these days are concentrated into a very specific moment of conflict.
+Why It’s Inspiring: Biopics these days are concentrated into a very specific moment or character in history.
 The King’s Speech takes a very personal issue and makes it the subject of a little known story at the time.
 While World War II is a very widely written about event, the internal war that King George fought with his stammer at the time is not.
-But the inspiration of overcoming this personal issue illustrates how he went on to become an inspiring figure for his country during the war.
+But the inspiration of overcoming this personal issue illustrates how he went on to become an inspiring figure for his country without diminishing the bigger picture around him.
+For writers, it shows that if King George could overcome his challenges, which were of great importance to the future of England and the world, we can overcome ours, which are typically less dire.

 9. Music and Lyrics (2007)

 Why It’s Inspiring: Many times, watching a writer work on screen is very unrealistic.
 You see them either blocked for long periods of time or on a roll, pounding out finished work in one draft and in record time.
 You never get to see the writing process at work from the first spark of inspiration to the final rewrite.
 This story takes you through the entire process from start to finish.
-From word choice to rhythm to additional verses, Sophie and Alex engage in the time consuming task of writing a hit song that is both audience-friendly and has something to say.
-They draw from their pasts and sometimes have to climb over them to get to the end, but the story finds ways to keep the story engaging as the two write and rewrite until they have a polished piece of lyrical writing.
+From word choice to rhythm to additional verses, Sophie and Alex engage in the time-consuming task of writing a hit song that is both audience-friendly and has something to say.
+They draw from their pasts and sometimes have to climb over them to get to the end, but the story finds ways to keep the story engaging as the two write and rewrite until they have a polished, melodic set of lyrics.

 10. One Flew Over the Cuckoo’s Nest (1975)